pdeschen/wuff-wiki/Default-manifest.md

   - Require-Bundle is assigned to "org.eclipse.osgi" because of `apply plugin: 'osgi-bundle'` in "build.gradle".
   - Bundle-Classpath is assigned to "root folder" in the context of JAR-file.
   - All other fields are specific to BND-tool, which is invoked via chain Wuff -> gradle 'osgi' plugin -> BND-tool.

-[1]: In Wuff context OSGi-bundle is a gradle project with one of the plugins applied: "eclipse-bundle", "eclipse-equinox-app", "eclipse-ide-app", "eclipse-ide-bundle", "eclipse-rcp-app", "osgi-bundle".

 The example code for this page: [tutorialExamples/Manifest-1](../tree/master/tutorialExamples/Manifest-1).